-Research topic: Experimental study of the influence of advanced radiotherapy beam properties such as short bunch length, charge, energy and transverse size on accelerator beam dynamics, diagnostics and detected dose.
+Research topic: Experimental study of the influence of advanced RT beam properties such as short bunch length, charge, energy and transverse size on accelerator beam dynamics, diagnostics and detected dose.
 The research will mainly focus on experimental measurements of the effects of extreme beam properties at the linear accelerator FLUTE accompanied by supporting simulations and will contribute to work packages A1.2, A2.2, B1 and B2.1.
+The candidate should have some experience in experimental work, including setting up and handling sensitive diagnostic hardware.
+This topic offers a well-rounded package of tasks suited to result in a PhD thesis.
+It offers opportunities for the student to shape and combine different tasks according to their own vision to deliver the independent research results required for a dissertation, while still receiving the required guidance.